gbuurman/ibis4manual/docs/source/gettingStarted/helloIbis.rst

          ...
      </Configuration>

+* The above mentioned xml can be used on Windows and Mac OSX

 This part can be almost the same for each Frank.
 The only interesting thing here is the ``name`` attribute that gives this Frank the name ``Ibis4DockerExample``.
 Realm is a pointer to an workdomain for the framework.